 So what are the building blocks of sound judgment?
 First of all, I would say self-knowledge.
-If you do not know yourself and what is important to you, then you will not have a gauge to judge people and events.
-After that we must look to the three aspects of consciousness: consciousness (or perception), because without the capacity to observe ourselves looking at the world, our judgments will be based on an imaginary reality; will, because without some control over our vices our judgments will be dictated by our weakness rather than our higher self; and unity, because without it, our judgments will be sometimes sound and sometimes poor.
+If you do not know yourself and what is important to you, you will not have a gauge to judge people and events.
+After that we must look to the three aspects of consciousness: consciousness (or perception), because without the capacity to observe ourselves looking at the world, our judgments will be based on an imaginary self; will, because without some control over our vices our judgments will be dictated by our weakness; and unity, because without it, our judgments will be sometimes sound and sometimes poor.

 Though fortune may beat us down—even in situations when our motivation is pure and our judgment is sound—it is with our judgment that we assert first of all our character and eventually the perception gained by the experience of our souls.
 It is essential and comes in everywhere because it informs our decisions.

 I cannot keep a record of my life by my actions, fortune places them too low, I keep it by my thoughts. ~ Montaigne

 The mind like our other faculties can be misused.
 Just as the strength of the physical body can be used to hurt others and the perception of the emotions can be used to humiliate others, a clever mind can be used to insult and demean others.
 I have already mentioned the problem of pedantry, but there is another more disturbing misuse of the intellect of which we must say something: sophistry.